 Dr. Grace Lopez M.D., Founding Chairman of PAPSHPI, CEO, and President of Medical Skin Health Training Foundation Inc.

-Apart from being stunned by her beauty, I was also able to learn about Restylane through her gracious explanation.
+Apart from being stunned by her elegance, I was also able to learn about Restylane through her gracious (pun intended) explanation.

-She said that Restylane is a filler that’s used to volumize the skin.
-When we get older, our skin tends to sag and our face shape tends to become hollow because of collagen depletion.
+She explained that Restylane is a filler that’s used to volumize the skin.
+As we get get older, our skin tends to sag and our face shape becomes hollow due to collagen depletion.

 It can be used on areas such as the cheeks, nose, lips, chin, or wherever you need help with in terms of facial structure formation.
 If definition of the jawline is your concern, Restylane can be of aid too.